 - May improve liver health

-Artichoke supplements contain many active ingredients including Apigenin, Chlorogenic Acid and Cynaroside at different concentration levels.
-The molecular pathways which are regulated by Artichoke include Cancer Epigenetics, Cell Survival, PI3K-AKT-MTOR Signaling, FOXO Signaling and DNA Repair.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Artichoke supplements contain many active ingredients including Vitamin K at different concentration levels.
+The molecular pathways which are regulated by Artichoke include MYC Signaling, DNA Repair, cGMP Signaling and Growth Factor Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Artichoke individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Artichoke for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Artichoke use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Artichoke over other nutritional supplements – do consider all these factors.

-1. Will Artichoke Supplements benefit Pineoblastoma Cancer Patients undergoing Carmustine treatment?
+1. Will Artichoke Supplements benefit Primary Urethral Squamous Cell Carcinoma patients undergoing Radiation treatment?

-Pineoblastoma is characterized and driven by specific genetic mutations like ATR and ATM leading to biochemical pathway changes in Cancer Epigenetics, DNA Repair, EPHRIN Signaling and PI3K-AKT-MTOR Signaling.
-A cancer treatment like Carmustine works through a specific pathway mechanism of action.
+Primary Urethral Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like BLM, BRCA1 and CTCF leading to biochemical pathway changes in Androgen Signaling and DNA Repair.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Artichoke supplements should be avoided for Pineoblastoma along with treatment Carmustine.
-Artichoke supplements impact pathways Cancer Epigenetics and DNA Repair which either promote drivers of the disease (Pineoblastoma) and/or nullify the treatment effect.
-Additionally, Artichoke supplements contain key ingredients like Apigenin and Cynaroside which have CYP1A2 (drug metabolizing enzymes) interactions with Carmustine treatment, and hence should be avoided by Pineoblastoma cancer patients undergoing this treatment.
-(Lei Wang et al, Pharmacology., 2019; V Ribrag et al, Leuk Res., 1994; Hitomi Takemura et al, Bioorg Med Chem., 2010) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Artichoke supplement should not be taken for Primary Urethral Squamous Cell Carcinoma along with treatment Radiation.
+Artichoke supplement impacts the biochemical pathway called DNA Repair which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Artichoke Supplements benefit Cancer Patients with Primary Central Nervous System Lymphoma undergoing Epirubicin Treatment?
+2. Will Artichoke Supplements benefit Primary Small Cell Bladder Cancer Patients undergoing Doxorubicin Treatment?

-Primary Central Nervous System Lymphoma is characterized and driven by specific genetic mutations like MYD88 and CD79B leading to biochemical pathway changes in Cell Survival, Cell Cycle, Apoptosis, NFKB Signaling and B Cell Receptor Signaling.
-A cancer treatment like Epirubicin works through specific pathway mechanisms.
+Primary Small Cell Bladder Cancer is characterized and driven by specific genetic mutations like TERT, TP53 and BCL2L1 leading to biochemical pathway changes in MYC Signaling, Cell Cycle Checkpoints, Apoptosis, Autophagy and PI3K-AKT-MTOR Signaling.
+A cancer treatment like Doxorubicin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Artichoke should be considered for Primary Central Nervous System Lymphoma along with treatment Epirubicin.
-Artichoke impacts pathways Cell Survival and Cell Cycle which either obstruct drivers of the disease and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Artichoke supplements should be considered for Primary Small Cell Bladder Cancer along with the treatment Doxorubicin.
+Artichoke supplement impacts pathways/processes like MYC Signaling which either obstruct drivers of Primary Small Cell Bladder Cancer and/or improve Doxorubicin treatment effect.

 Foods to Eat After Cancer Diagnosis!